By Egypt specialist Cheryl

 I’d be foolish to say that the chance to see the traces of ancient history up close isn’t Egypt’s main draw.
 During my travels in the country, I’ve loved seeing and deepening my understanding of iconic sites like the Valley of the Kings, but I’ve found there’s much to enjoy beyond archaeological ruins.

-Egypt is about experiencing the ancient, but it’s also about getting lost in medieval Cairo, watching the changing landscapes on a Nile cruise while relaxing on deck, and many long, lazy lunches of mixed grill and baba ganoush served by welcoming, chatty Egyptians.
+Egypt is about experiencing the ancient, but it’s also about immersing yourself in medieval Cairo with your expert guide, watching the changing landscapes on a Nile cruise while relaxing on deck, and many long, lazy lunches of mixed grill and baba ganoush served by welcoming, chatty Egyptians.

 Get to know Cairo